kittenbothk/kittenbothk-Eng/functional_module/PWmodules/powerBrickColorGesture.md

 ![](./images/09_06.png)

-This is a multifunctional module, the main features are Color detection abd Gesture detection.
+This is a multifunctional module, the main features are Color detection and Gesture detection.

 ![](./images/IMG_2572.GIF)